internetstandards/Internet.nl/documentation/Operational Changes.md

 This document describes operational/deployment changes throughout new versions.
 This is intended for developers and hosters.

+## Change overview for version 1.7

+* The package python-whois needs to be manually removed due to [#782](https://github.com/internetstandards/Internet.nl/issues/782)

 ## Change overview for version 1.6

 Based on an existing 1.5.x setup: